AdobeDocs/commerce-admin.en/help/page-builder/column.md

 ---
 title: Layout - Column
-description: Learn about the Column content type, used to divide a page into multiple columns in the Page Builder stage.
+description: Learn about the Column content type, used to divide a page into multiple columns in the [!DNL Page Builder] stage.
 ---
 # Layout - Column

-Use the _Column_ content type to divide a page into multiple columns in the [Page Builder stage](workspace.md#stage).
+Use the _Column_ content type to divide a page into multiple columns in the [[!DNL Page Builder] stage](workspace.md#stage).
 When you add a column to a row or tab or directly to the stage, the column group is initially divided into two columns of equal width.
 You can add or remove columns, as needed.
 A column can be resized by dragging the border between two columns.
 The width of the next column is adjusted to fill the available space within the row, tab, or stage.
 A single column extends the full width of the stage or its container.

 ![Adding a column](./assets/pb-layout-column-add-drag-placeholder.png)<!-- zoom -->